ChristofSchwarz/db_ext_guidedtour/README.md

 ### Choose the mode of operation

-If it is the first time, go the default "Click to run tour"
+If it is the first time, go for the default "Click to run tour".
+That is license-free and simply runs the tooltips from the first to the last.

 There are 4 more modes (some are premium features and need a license) with advanced behaviours
  * [Move mouse over objects](./docs/operation-modes.md#move-mouse-over-objects) (premium)